Michael1388/ASP.NET-CMS-Web-Project/README.md

 ## Other relevant project details

 The project was accomplished using Microsoft's Visual Studio, pushing newly coded story modules to the master stored on Azure.
-I gained more experience using Git and the Azure DevOpscloud services platform which was setup to coordinate the team's efforts.
+I gained more experience using Git and the Azure DevOps cloud services platform which was setup to coordinate the team's efforts.
 The project was managed using the Agile Scrum Framework having a Sprint Planning Session, Daily Stand-ups and Weekly Code Retrospectives.